 The park occupies a narrow coastal strip and is home to 10 lakes that run in a chain.
-The name Yalgorup is derived from Nyoongar Aboriginal words meaning place of swamp or lake.
-Lake Clifton and Lake Preston are the two main water ways which harbour a big variety of bird life.
-Go bushwalking around these lakes and you’re likely to see black swans, parrots, kingfishers and several varieties of dotterel.
+The name Yalgorup is derived from Nyoongar Aboriginal words meaning “place of swamp or lake”.
+Lake Clifton and Lake Preston are the two main water ways which harbour a large variety of bird life.

+Bushwalking around these lakes you’re likely to see black swans, parrots, kingfishers and several varieties of dotterel.
 Other animals including kangaroos, wallabies and emus are also common, while the vegetation is a mix of tuart woodlands, paperbark swamps and eucalypts.